In this Article by South Pacific travel expert Ian Osborn

 Suva City Centre — Nightlife in Suva — Suva's Top Sights — Suva Suburb

-As the country’s capital, and for the 80,000 people living there, SUVA CITY has a lot going for it.
-Shopping is good and the nightlife is excellent with a cheap cinema, trendy bars, lively restaurants and busy nightclubs, even on week days.
-There’s a good range of facilities from spa centres to sports grounds along with all government departments and many South Pacific regional headquarters for charitable, political, theological and educational organizations.
+As the country’s capital, and for the 80,000 people living there, Suva City has a lot going for it.
+Shopping is good and the nightlife excellent with a cheap cinema, trendy bars, lively restaurants and busy nightclubs, even on week days.
+There’s a good range of facilities from spa and massage centres to sports grounds.
+Suva is also the regional hun for the South Pacific islands and home to many of the South Pacific regional headquarters for charitable, political, theological and educational organizations.

-Despite being a hub for Pacific people, for tourists Suva is only a small city with no beach, no amusement parks, no resorts and it almost constantly rains.
+Despite being a hub for Pacific people, for tourists Suva is mostly portrayed as a grubby city with no beach, no amusement parks, no resorts and where it rains almost constantly.
 It has little holiday appeal except a quaint museum and perhaps to experience the edgy and often seedy side of Fijian life.
 But spend some time here and you’ll discover a vibrant cosmopolitan city with strong community bases not only from all corners of the Fiji archipelago but also from the entire South Pacific region with some interesting and sometimes radical urban characters.

 Reasons to Visit Suva City